jrsoftware/issrc/README.md

   This way you can simulate an actual installation while running under the Delphi debugger.

-- When building the projects in Release mode it outputs to Files.
+- When building the projects in Release mode it outputs to [Files].

 - All of the forms in the Setup project, with the exception of Main.dfm, have Scaled set to False.
 This is because they dynamically scale themselves at